-While intentions are strong, setting goals is difficult when other activities perceived as more necessary and urgent take priority (A, B, C).
-AE and the midwifery-led model of care are not valued by the current system (A, C).
+While intentions are strong, setting goals is difficult when other activities perceived as more necessary and urgent take priority.
+Antenatal education and the midwifery-led model of care are not valued by the current system.

 - Participant 11: "...midwives work with significant limitations in terms of their autonomy." - Participant 2: "...no emphasis on antenatal education and care". - Participant 4: "One factor that would facilitate the role of the midwife in the future is the implementation of personalized midwifery care.
 That is, to have a midwife for every four women, for example, so that there is time to dedicate to each woman individually"